477: No Such Thing As ShatGPT

 That's where he makes his money, but he makes the point that he didn't get into this to sort of hack the system.
 He was doing this back in the day, back in 2013.

-He was like, I lucked out because smart devices weren't even a thing when I wrote poop in my fingernails, but it turns out I was biding my time unaware.
-He was selling it on a cassette, wasn't he?
+He was like, I lucked out because smart devices weren't even a thing when I wrote Poop in my fingernails.
+But it turns out I was biding my time unaware.

 Yeah.
-You know, in a nightclub, saying, will you listen to my new tape?
+You know, in a nightclub, saying, well, you'll listen to my new tape.

 country music songs have incredible titles, and I just made a list of my favorite ones.